syncfusion-content/angular-docs/angular/Maps/Populate-Data.md

 ---
 layout: post
-title: Populate-Data
+title: Populate Data in Angular Maps Control | Syncfusion
-description: populate data
+description: Learn here about populate data in Syncfusion Essential Angular Maps Control, its elements, features, and more.
 platform: Angular
 control: Maps
 documentation: ug
 ---

-# Populate Data
+# Populate Data in Angular Maps

 In this section you can learn how to populate shape data for providing Data input to Map control and usage of DataSource property.